MattKevan/kevan.tv/_articles/pen-first-pixel-later.md

 tags:
 - Design
 - User experience
-lead: "A blank screen is a daunting prospect.
+description: "A blank screen is a daunting prospect.
 There’s a strong temptation to get right in there with your wireframing software and start drawing boxes.
 But don’t give in.
 It’s a trap."
 author: Matt Kevan